instructlab/taxonomy/README.md

 > - Each example in `seed_examples` begins with a "-".
 Place this "-" in
   front of the first field (`question` or `context`).
 The remaining keys in the example should not have this "-".
-> - Some special characters such as " and ' need to be "escaped."
+> - Some special characters such as " and ' need to be escaped with backslash.
 This is why some of the lines for keys in the example YAML we provided have the '|' character.
-  This character escapes all of the special characters in the value for the key.
+  This character disables all of the special characters in the value for the key.
   You might also want to use the '|' character for multi-line strings.
 > - Consider quoting all values with " to avoid surprising YAML parser behavior (e.g. Yes answer can be interpreted by the parser as a boolean of `True` value, unless "Yes" is quoted.)
+> - See https://yaml-multiline.info/ for more info.

 It is recommended that you **lint**, or verify your YAML using a tool.
 One linter option is [yamllint.com](https://yamllint.com).
 You can copy/paste your YAML into the box and click **Go** to have it analyze your YAML and make recommendations.
 Online tools like [prettified](https://onlineyamltools.com/prettify-yaml) and [yaml-validator](https://jsonformatter.org/yaml-validator) can automatically reformat your YAML to adhere to our `yamllint` PR checks, such as breaking lines longer than 120 characters.